-Dow tumbles 300 points on rising COVID-19 cases, stimulus limbo
+Dow drops 650 points as S&P 500, Nasdaq post worst day since September

 This week is the busiest for S&P 500 earnings

-Stock futures tumbled on Monday, as traders expressed concerns on whether U.S. lawmakers would pass another fiscal stimulus bill to support the economy and as Europe put additional restrictions in place to fight the COVID-19 pandemic.
+Stocks ended the Monday session sharply lower as traders expressed concerns on whether U.S. lawmakers would pass another fiscal stimulus bill to support the economy and as Europe put additional restrictions in place to fight the COVID-19 pandemic.

 Continue Reading Below